Stage 1 Fire Restrictions are in effect for all of unincorporated Boulder County.

 STEM Program

-The Casa de la Esperanza Robotics Academy began in 2007 to help students stay engaged in learning through robotics.
-Students work with professional mentors to design, build, and program robots for competitions held at local universities such as the University of Denver, the University of Colorado (Denver and Boulder campuses), and Regis University.
+The Casa de la Esperanza Robotics Academy started in 2007.
+It helps students stay excited about learning through robotics.
+Students work with mentors to design, build, and program robots.
+They compete at local colleges, including the University of Denver, University of Colorado, and Regis University.

 The Robotics Academy offers programs for all ages: